How we got here

 In the early years, Pollenizer invested advisory and technical services into startups.
-In 2009 the business raised a small $500K fund that it used to start incubating it’s own startups.
-By 2011, Pollenizer had already sold it’s first company, Spreets, to Yahoo!7 for almost $40M.
+In 2009 the business raised a small $500K fund that was used to start incubating startups.
+By 2011, Pollenizer had already sold its first company, Spreets, to Yahoo!7 for almost $40M.

-By 2012, Pollenizer had companies and teams in Singapore and Hong Kong as well as it’s home Sydney, had over 40 employees and had raised $2.5M to start high growth businesses.
+By 2012, Pollenizer had companies and teams in Singapore and Hong Kong as well as Sydney, had over 40 employees and had raised $2.5M to start high growth businesses.

-During this time, Pollenizer developed it’s ‘startup science’ – a scalable and repeatable way to incubate and scale ideas into proven business models.
-What began life as an internal training program developed into a platform of consulting and education services offered to entrepreneurs and enterprise.
+During this time, Pollenizer developed ‘startup science’ – a scalable and repeatable way to incubate and transform ideas into proven business models.
+What began as an internal training program, developed into a platform of consulting and education services offered to entrepreneurs and enterprise.